Faslane Peace Camp: Location

 The site and look of the camp has varied considerably over the years, depending on the number and attitude of the residents.
 At one point there were two sites (one at each main gate) with distinct political attitudes (roughly characterised as anarchist and socialist).
 The camp is well established with mains water, a conventional toilet, a telephone, a large kitchen and living room, running water and a bath and planning permission for 12 caravans.
 As of late there is no hot water.
 The tenancy was briefly ended in 1998 when the council borders changed.
-The new council then organised an eviction order but decided not to waste money on a large-scale eviction.
+The new council then organised an eviction order but decided not to spend money on a large-scale eviction.

 History of camp

 The camp was begun when anti-nuclear campaigners Bobby and Margaret Harrison put a tent beside the A814 in June 1982.

 In 1999, a caravan which had been previously used by activists was put on display in an exhibition at the Glasgow Museum of Transport, which also included a four minute film about the camp.

 By 2015 the number of permanent protesters had fallen to around 6.
 By September 2021 the number had gone down to 3.

-In 2021, the camp resurfaced in the media through its portrayal in the British police television serial Vigil, where the death of a sailor on a fictional nuclear submarine is investigated.
-Though the BBC intended to film on location, the occupants of the camp considered the series would give "a misrepresentative portrayal of the protesters" and refused.
+In 2021, the camp resurfaced in the media through its portrayal in the British police television serial Vigil, centered around an investigation of a death of a sailor on a fictional nuclear submarine.
+Though the BBC intended to film on location, the occupants of the camp felt that the serial's script was inaccurate and misleading and refused.